Amazon to buy MGM, studio behind James Bond and 'Shark Tank' - WTMJ

 Amazon said Wednesday that it would use MGM’s vast library, which includes famous characters such as Rocky, RoboCop and Pink Panther, to create new movies and shows.

+“It’s going to be a lot of fun work,” said Amazon founder Jeff Bezos, during the company’s shareholder meeting on Wednesday.
+“People who love stories are going to be the big beneficiaries.”

-Sucharita Kodali, an eCommerce analyst at Forrester Research Inc., said streaming companies need to have shows people can’t watch elsewhere in order to standout and be competitive.
+Sucharita Kodali, an eCommerce analyst at Forrester Research Inc., said streaming companies need shows people can’t watch elsewhere in order to standout and be competitive.

 “There is an arms race to get what you can while the window is open,” she said.
 Plus, the price tag is just a tiny fraction of Amazon’s valuation, which is nearing $2 trillion.